gaelzanon/RemindMe/README.md

 frontend: TypeScript, React
 database: Firebase

-## Features
+## Features Implemented

-controller, model, service, Firebase integration, test skeletons.

-## Improvements

-Improved REST API architecture, testing setup.
+- REST API structure with controllers, models, and services
+- Firebase integration for data storage
+- Service testing skeleton

+*Note:* Some planned features, such as alarm repetition, were not implemented as the project served primarily as a technical prototype.